Not Your Average Dollar Store

 >> Related: Useful Japanese Phrases for Travelers <<

-The #1 spot goes to Can Do!
-Their selection is amazing, we found ourselves questioning if these items were really 100 yen.
-Great selection of home goods and decorations as well as high quality ceramics.
+Can Do has an amazing selection, we found ourselves questioning if these items were really 100 yen.
+It's the perfect place to go for home goods and decorations as well as high quality ceramics.
 We went to the one in Shibuya 10 minutes before it opened on a weekday, and there was a line of people waiting outside!

 >> Related: 10 Things to Do in Shibuya <<